Brian - Short & Sweet

 Discography

-According to the American Society of Composers, Authors, and Publishers, Brian Walton is among the most prolific songwriters of the past few decades.
-With more than 450 published musical works, his compositions have been recorded by a wide range of artists, including legends such as Diana Ross and Wynonna Judd.
+According to the American Society of Composers, Authors, and Publishers (ASCAP), Brian Walton is among the most prolific songwriters of the past few decades.
+With more than 450 published musical works, his compositions have been recorded by a wide range of artists, including legends like Diana Ross and Wynonna Judd.

 But that’s not all.
-Brian’s music has been featured in more than 200 films and television series, along with countless radio and television jingles—totaling over 1,400 placements!
-His career began humbly as an assistant sound engineer and eventually evolved into a respected sound engineer and co-producer, laying the groundwork for his remarkable career as one of the industry’s most celebrated producers, with 14 critically acclaimed albums, 11 of which have achieved Gold or Platinum status.
+Brian’s music has been featured in more than 200 films and television series, along with countless radio and television jingles—for a total of over 1,400 placements!
+His career began humbly as an assistant sound technician and eventually evolved into a respected sound engineer, laying the groundwork for his remarkable career as one of the industry’s most celebrated producers, with 14 critically acclaimed albums, 11 of which have achieved Gold or Platinum status.

 A&R Recording, NYC, New York, USA (Associate Producer/Engineer)